Serpentor

 Serpentor is a fictional character and a recurring antagonist from the G.I.
 Joe: A Real American Hero toyline, comic books, and animated series.
 Introduced in 1986, the character rules as Emperor over Cobra where most versions are depicted as a composite clone of history's greatest leaders.
 Serpentor serves as the primary antagonist of the second season of the original animated series.

 Fictional character biography

 Serpentor was designed to be the ultimate Cobra leader.
 Doctor Mindbender and Destro combed the tombs of the greatest leaders in history to find cells with DNA traces.
-These long-dead genetic blueprints were combined to produce a composite clone with the genius of Napoleon, the ruthlessness of Julius Caesar, the daring of Hannibal, and the shrewdness of Attila the Hun.
+These genetic sequences from long-deceased individuals were combined to produce a composite clone incorporating the combined intellectual abilities of Napoleon, the ruthlessness of Julius Caesar, the daring of Hannibal, and the shrewdness of Attila the Hun.
 Serpentor is a brilliant tactician and a master of political intrigue, and was eventually capable of wresting control over Cobra from Cobra Commander.